As a student at the Conservatoire, you can have access to social aid and/or benefits to help finance your studies.

 The Conservatoire can award financial aid (aides sociales).
 This aid, which comes from the Conservatoire's own funds, is distributed by the school's social service, to help cover part of the living costs of the student who applies for this aid.
 Students will be selected for this aid by the social service on the basis of their file, according to their personal means, their parents' income, and the distance between their place of study and family home.

 The social service is open to all students of the Conservatoire royal de Bruxelles.
-The social assistant, Julie Ravets, can be found in the Conservatoire on Mondays (from 9:00 to 15:30) and Tuesdays (from 9:00 to 11:45), in office 006 at the Chêne site.
+The social assistant, Mathieu RICHARD, can be found in the Conservatoire on Tuesdays (from 10:00 to 19:00), thursdays (from 9:00 to 17:00) and every other friday ( from 9:30 to 16:30) in office 006 at the Chêne site.

 The "allocation d'études" is a type of financial aid offered by the Federation Wallonia-Brussels to students who have financial need, to help cover the costs of higher education.
 This aid is not awarded automatically but has to be applied for by the student, each academic year, by submitting an application form.*